mpNet: variable depth unfolded neural network for massive MIMO channel estimation: Experimental validation

 \subsection{Anomaly detection and recovery}

 One of the benefits of online learning is the continuous adaptation of the model to incoming data.
 If this data is disturbed, the impact would be observed on the cost function used by the system.
 Indeed, the distribution of the new data would be different from the one on which the system has learned so far.
 The speed at which the error increases would be proportional to the rate at which the distribution of the new data shifts from its original state.
-Furthermore, this increase in the error is simultaneously compensated by the training that is done on the network.
+Thankfully, this increase in the error is simultaneously compensated by the training that is done on the network.
 This behavior may prove useful for detecting and recovering from anomalies.
-Anomalies could occur for many reasons in a massive MIMO system, including: \begin{itemize} \item Bent or broken antennas due to natural causes \item Improperly adjusted antennas after a technical intervention \item Disoriented array due to wind \end{itemize} In this section, we propose to test the ability of our model to detect and adapt to various types of anomalies.
+Anomalies could occur for many reasons in a massive MIMO system, including: \begin{itemize} \item Bent or broken antennas due to natural causes \item Improperly adjusted antennas after an intervention \item Disoriented array due to wind \end{itemize} In this section, we propose to test the ability of our model to detect and adapt to various types of anomalies.
+Note that we assume that the antennas' parameters are only known to the BS at the beginning of its life and that any shift from the initial state cannot be detected directly.